kristovatlas/kiaraRobles.github.io/_posts/2015-10-26-codetoapp.md

 2. **Reserve your App Name**.
 In iTunes Connect click:
     - My apps
     - "+" > New app
     - Select: A name, primary language, bundle ID, and SKU.
 The bundle ID is a unique identifier the system uses for your app.
-It looks a little wonky, but the input needs to be in reverse DNS notation and it's recommended that you use your company name and application name.
+It looks a little wonky, but the input needs to be in reverse DNS notation and it's recommended that you use your company name and application name.<br>
     ![](http://i.imgur.com/Q8XY7yP.png?1)
     - The SKU is (stockkeeping unit): *The SKU is any alphanumeric sequence of letters and numbers you’d like to use to be uniquely identified in Apple’s system.
 You may create any string of UTF-8 letters and numbers, as long as it is unique to your developer account.
 This SKU is internal only and is not seen by users at any time.
-After you have submitted your metadata, this SKU is not editable.* I reused the bundle ID, but you can choose anything you want.
+After you have submitted your metadata, this SKU is not editable.* I reused the bundle ID, but you can choose anything you want.<br>
     ![](http://i.imgur.com/v0wnnZk.png?1)

 3. **Build an App Archive in Xcode.** Its recommended that you comment out all your NSLogs for performance reasons.
 Click:
     - On the blue file (in the left Navigator pane)
     - Build settings
-    - In code signing switch from *iOS Developer* to *iOS Distribution*
+    - In code signing switch from *iOS Developer* to *iOS Distribution*<br>
     ![](http://imgur.com/zw31lHo.png?1)
     - Scroll down to packaging, and switch the *Product Bundle Identifier* to the bundle ID you assigned in iTunes connection.
     - In the list of iOS simulators switch to iOS device.
-If it's not properly selected the option to archive your app will be greyed out.
+If it's not properly selected the option to archive your app will be greyed out.<br>
     ![](http://imgur.com/W7IzzTj.png?1)
     - Product > Archive
-    - Validate
+    - Validate<br>
     ![](http://imgur.com/lRijuwn.png?1)

 4. **Submit in iTunes Connect.** The build you've done in Xcode should be recognized here.
 In iTunes connection, you can submit your app to Apple, or send it to the beta TestFlight for testing.
 Click: